 Silver-zinc batteries provide power for a day like a lithium-ion battery.
 The ZPower rechargeable battery is based on the silver-zinc technology which was developed by NASA for its Apollo mission.
 Silver-Zinc rechargeable systems are not sealed into the hearing aid that means if you forget to recharge your device you can simply slip in a disposable battery.
 The silver-zinc batteries are more stable than the lithium-ion batteries and there is no risk of explosion in the silver-zinc battery.

 - Safety: Silver-Zinc is non-flammable, non-toxic and 100% recyclable.

-- Easy Charging: You have to put down your hearing aids into the charger, and take off the hearing aids when you need it.
+- Easy Charging: You have to put down your devices into the charger, and take off them when you need it.

 - 24 Hours of backup: Lithium-ion gives up to 24 hours backup on continuous use.

 - Smaller Size: Silver-zinc battery is smaller as compared to lithium-ion rechargeable battery due to its higher energy density, which means slightly smaller and more discreet hearing aids.